 Treating osteoporosis involves many of the same steps as preventing osteoporosis, including:

-Nicotine use and alcohol abuse.
-Cutting out nicotine use and reducing the number of alcohol drinks to a more moderate level is an important step for preserving bone health.
+Reducing the use of nicotine and limiting the number of alcohol drinks to a more moderate level is an important step for preserving bone health.

 Osteoporosis prevention would best begin in the first 30 years of a man’s life, when bones are in the process of growing and strengthening.
 Addressing risk factors within one’s control at an early age can prevent osteoporosis and loss of bone density.
 Once osteoporosis has developed, following these steps will still help prevent symptoms from worsening.